JGBs rise, taking cue from weaker risk assets

 stimulus steps.

-and loan programme by 10 trillion yen to 80 trillion yen, with
+buying and loan programme by 10 trillion yen to 80 trillion yen,

 The central bank also extended the deadline for meeting the